Miccighel/advLab1-HITS/README.md

 # Analyzing AI Evaluation Benchmarks Through Information Retrieval and Network Science

-This repository contains the released results and supplementary materials for studying **AI evaluation benchmarks** through an **information retrieval** and **network science** perspective.
+This OSF project hosts the released results and supplementary materials accompanying the paper **"Analyzing AI Evaluation Benchmarks Through Information Retrieval and Network Science"**, published at **ECIR 2026**.

-The project analyzes benchmark results as a bipartite graph linking models and questions, with the goal of uncovering latent structure, assessing ranking stability, and identifying the influence of easier question subsets on leaderboard outcomes.
+The project supports the study of AI evaluation benchmarks through an **information retrieval** and **network science** perspective.
+In particular, it investigates how benchmark results can be analyzed as a bipartite graph linking models and questions, with the goal of uncovering latent structure, assessing ranking stability, and identifying the influence of easier question subsets on leaderboard outcomes.

-The released materials include serialized outputs and tabular exports derived from the experimental pipeline.
+The released materials include serialized outputs and tabular exports derived from the experimental pipeline described in the paper.

 ---

 ## Overview

 Benchmarking plays a central role in the evaluation of both **information retrieval systems** and **large language models**.
-This project studies benchmark behavior through an IR-inspired graph-based approach originally developed for TREC evaluation settings.
+Recent discussions have raised concerns about benchmark robustness and the reliability of leaderboard-based comparisons.

+In this work, benchmark results are analyzed through an IR-inspired graph-based approach originally developed for TREC evaluation settings.
 A bipartite graph is constructed between models and benchmark questions, and **Kleinberg’s HITS algorithm** is applied to derive structural signals from the evaluation data.

 Within this framework: